sebnarvaez19/domestic-violence/README.md

-# Domestic violence in Colombia
+# Domestic violence in Colombian Caribbean Region

-In this repo we will analyze the spatial distribution fo domestic violance cases in Colombia from 2016 to 2019.
+In this repo we analize the domestic violences cases in Colombian Caribbean Region from 2010 to 2021, we correlate the domestic violence cases with some dempographic indcators and determined the global and local spatial autocorrelation of domestic violence cases.

 ## Folder Structure